FreeCAD/FreeCAD-documentation/wiki/Macro_Wiki_Object_Properties_List_Generator_Basic_Version.md

 ## Example of using

--   For example open Arch Worckbench
+-   For example open the Arch Workbench
--   Create Structure object.
+-   Create a Structure object.
--   Select created Structure objcet.
+-   Select the created Structure object.
--   Run macros.
+-   Run the macro.
--   Copy text from report view and paste it on tempory or sandbox wiki page for look results.
+-   Copy the text from the report view and paste it in a wiki page and check the result.

-## Resuts of using
+## Results of using

-If paste generated text to wiki page, results must be looks as:
+The results may look like this: